 One Poster Contest, One Lucky Artist:

-For years, Coeur d'Alene artists have imagined and designed their way into being the community's lucky poster winner for the next annual Art on the Green.
-Each year the CCA accepts submissions to this contest, and a lucky winner is decided come time for the deadline.
-The first-ever poster advertising the festival wasn't yet introduced until the year of 1972, two years after moving to the neighboring campus.
+For years, Coeur d’Alene artists have imagined and designed their way into being the community’s lucky poster winner for the next annual Art on the Green.
+Each year the CCA accepts submissions to this contest, and a lucky winner is decided for the deadline.
+The first-ever poster advertising the festival wasn’t introduced until 1972, two years after moving to the neighboring campus.
 It was designed by local printmaker Jeanne Holmberg.

 It’s a Mid-Summer Family Tradition:

 This is a multi-day festival enjoyed in the middle of summer every year.
 The days are typically always Fridays, Saturdays, and Sundays for one week of the summer.
 Have we piqued your interest in the next upcoming Art on the Green?
-We'd recommend checking their official website for exact dates and times.
+We’d recommend checking their official website for exact dates and times.

-I can't help but highly recommend checking out Calypsos Coffee on your next trip to Downtown Coeur d'Alene If you haven't already.
-Maybe you've actually been, but not in a while, seriously.
+I can’t help but highly recommend checking out Evans Brothers Coffee Roasters on your next trip to downtown Coeur d’Alene If you haven’t already.
+Maybe you’ve been, but not in a while, seriously.
 Go back.
-However, maybe you're truly a Calypsos coffee addict and you go multiple days in your every week - We appreciate you.
+However, maybe you’re one of Evans Brothers’ top fans, and you go multiple days a week – We appreciate you.
 I’m sure they do too.
 But If they’re new to you, check them out today, order some freshly roasted beans off their website from a local grocery such as Super 1 or Pilgrim’s Market, and follow their updates and event announcements on Facebook.
 If you’re feeling adventurous, take that trip up to Sandpoint, and visit their roastery!

 5. Walking on The North Idaho Centennial Trail on Lake Coeur d’Alene

-This one's not even out of the question.
-If you're in Coeur d'Alene, you ought to take you and everyone you love out on Lake Coeur d'Alene Scenic Byway.
-Though the entirety of The Centennial Trail is a combined 60-miles, we can't expect most to trek from one end of Coeur d'Alene, ID all the way into Spokane, WA.
-However, we'd like to tip our hats to those who have - It's a mighty accomplishment worth endeavoring at least once!
+This one’s not even out of the question.
+If you’re in Coeur d’Alene, you should take yourself and everyone you love out on Lake Coeur d’Alene Scenic Byway.
+Though The Centennial Trail is a combined 60 miles, we can’t expect most to trek from one end of Coeur d’Alene, ID, into Spokane, WA.
+However, we’d like to tip our hats to those who have – It’s a mighty accomplishment worth endeavoring at least once!

-If you ask me, the most favorable part of The North Idaho Centennial Trail is once you get to the end of Sherman Ave and start to travel upwards on the byway.
-If you're traveling by car, there are countless pull-outs available along the way for you to park, visit one of the many beaches, or simply take a walk or ride along the trail in either direction.
-If you're traveling by bike, You're bound to pass through McEuen Park and the Downtown stretch to get to this destination.
+The most favorable part of The North Idaho Centennial Trail is once you get to the end of Sherman Ave and start to travel upwards on the byway.
+If you’re traveling by car, countless pull-outs are available to park, visit one of the many beaches, or take a walk or ride along the trail in either direction.
+If you’re traveling by bike, You’re bound to pass through McEuen Park and the Downtown stretch to get to this destination.

 What Part of The Centennial Trail is Best?

-Once you're above the first hill, past the condos and bridge, you'll find a stretch of trail that's perfectly exposed to unobstructed views of the lake.
-This is where we'd suggest you start on your journey If you're going on a rather moderately temperature day and want to really soak in our beautiful lake.
-If you're choosing to enjoy this trail on a rather hot day, we'd suggest traveling further up the byway closer to the dead end and boat launch at Higgen's Point.
-Why I'd suggest this instead is due to the ample parking, short trail, and the perfect outdoor destination to stretch your legs, have a picnic, or watch the eagles (If you come at the right time of year for it.)
-Best of all, It has tons of shade - But there is a catch.
-There's a pretty significant increase in elevation to get to it, which involves a trek up a fairly steep hill.
-It only makes sense, It is a point.
-However, It's worth noting in case It's a problem for you.
+Once you’re above the first hill, past the condos and bridge, you’ll find a stretch of trail perfectly exposed to the lake’s unobstructed views.
+This is where we’d suggest you start on your journey.
+If you’re going on a moderate-temperature day and want to soak in our beautiful lake.
+If you enjoy this trail on a rather hot day, we suggest traveling further up the byway closer to the dead end and boat launch at Higgen’s Point.
+I’d suggest this instead due to the ample parking, short trail, and the perfect outdoor destination to stretch your legs, have a picnic or watch the eagles (If you come at the right time of year for it.)
+Best of all, It has tons of shade – But there is a catch.
+A significant elevation increase to get to it involves a trek up a reasonably steep hill.
+It only makes sense; It is a point.
+However, It’s worth noting in case It’s a problem for you.